fastrizwaan/solus-eopkg-package.yml/README.md

 2. build the package

->ypkg package.yml
+> ypkg package.yml

->ex. ypkg xcalib.yml
+for example: ypkg xcalib.yml

 3. install the built package